JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 Below these, around line 135, you should see the “**likelihood**” element which includes the site model.
 You can see that the parameters for “**mutationRate**”, “**gammaShape**”, and “**proportionInvariant**” are all fixed (estimate=“false”).

-The rest of the XML file (after around line 147) includes the "**operators**", these are the methods with which the model parameters are modified during the MCMC search to propose new states (the step or scale operators).
+After line 147, the rest of the XML file includes the "**operators**", which define the methods used to modify model parameters during the MCMC search to propose new states (such as step or scale operators).

 Finally, the “**logger**” elements define which output should be written to the log files with endings “.log” and “.trees”, and to the screen.